JLBT10/BookNotationPrediction-Scikit-Learn/README.md

 # NB
-The data analysis notebook if found in the project_report folder
+The data analysis notebook is found in the project_report folder